 - Maura Healey, Attorney General of Massachusetts, as the State or local government representative and Chair of the ACPAC.

 - Mario Rodriguez, Executive Director of the Indianapolis Airport Authority, as the airport operator representative.

 - John Breyault, Vice President of Public Policy, Telecommunications, and Fraud at National Consumers League, as the consumer representative.

 - Patricia Vercelli, General Counsel of Airlines for America, as the airline representative.

 The Department anticipates that a meeting of the ACPAC will be held later this year.
 The meeting will be open to the public.
 The Department will post on its website and issue a Federal Register notice announcing the date of the first meeting after coordinating with the ACPAC members.

-The ACPAC’s Charter, drafted in accordance with the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
+The ACPAC’s current Charter, drafted in accordance with the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
 App.
-2, sets forth policies for the operation of the advisory committee and is available online on the FACA Database.
+2, sets forth policies for the operation of the advisory committee and is available online here.